7 Key B2C Marketing Trends

 In fact, WebFX reports that it costs about $10,000 to get an Instagram influencer with 1M followers to mention your product in a sponsored post.

 Which is why many B2C brands are spending some of their influencer marketing budget on “micro influencers”.

 Micro influencers are social media accounts with relatively few followers (approximately 2K - 50K).

 Although they may not have the reach of a true influencer, they’re significantly cheaper to work with.
 And they often have loyal followings.

-That being said, in 2021, micro influencers aren't necessarily the bargain they once were.
+That being said, even micro influencers aren't necessarily the bargain they once were.

 So some brands are even starting to target so-called “nano influencers”.